-Unless qualified, "Trojan" is assumed to mean "Jupiter Trojan."
-There is one known Earth Trojan (the 300m-wide 2010TK7), three known Mars Trojans, and nine known Neptune Trojans.
+Unless qualified, "trojan" is assumed to mean "Jupiter trojan."
+There is one known Earth trojan (the 300-m-wide 2010TK7), seven known Mars trojans, and 17 known Neptune trojans.
 Searches have so far failed to uncover any similar objects in the orbits of any of the other planets.
-Saturn's satellites Helene, Calypso, and Telesto are also sometimes called Trojans because they lie at the leading Lagrangian point of Dione, and at the trailing and leading Lagrangian points of Tethys, respectively.
+Saturn's satellites Helene, Calypso, and Telesto are also sometimes called trojans because they lie at the leading Lagrangian point of Dione, and at the trailing and leading Lagrangian points of Tethys, respectively.

 However, the newer data from WISE favor the traditional theory.
-WISE has found that most of the Trojans in both the leading and trailing groups have the spectroscopic signatures of D-class asteroids, being composed dark, reddish rocks with a matte, non-reflecting surface.
+WISE has found that most of the trojans in both the leading and trailing groups have the spectroscopic signatures of D-type asteroids, being composed dark, reddish rocks with a matte, non-reflecting surface.
 This makes them quite unlike typical asteroids from the main belt between Mars and Jupiter and also from objects in the Kuiper Belt.
-The rest of the Trojans look like C- and P-class asteroids with gray-bluish surfaces.
-If Trojans were indeed captured by Jupiter locally in the earliest days of the Solar System that would be fascinating to astronomers because it would mean they could study primordial material from this region of the Solar System.
+The rest of the trojans look like C- and P-class asteroids with gray-bluish surfaces.
+If trojans were indeed captured by Jupiter locally in the earliest days of the Solar System that would be fascinating to astronomers because it would mean they could study primordial material from this region of the Solar System.